Our board-certified anesthesiologists are all fellowship trained in Interventional Pain Medicine.

 - Intrathecal Pump Trials and Implantation

-- Nerve Ablations for Chronic Knee and Hip Pain
+- Nerve Ablation for Chronic Knee Pain after Joint Replacement

 - Occipital Nerve Blocks